Skyhawk172/CleaningData/README.md

 1. Load all the input files listed above, including the references files such as the subject listing, the activity labels, and the variable names (features.txt).

-2. Select only the columns of the X_*.txt that contain the words "mean()" and "std()" and bind them with the subject_*.txt, and y_*.txt files.
+2. Select only the columns of the "X_*.txt" that contain the words "mean()" and "std()" and bind them with the subject_*.txt, and y_*.txt files.
 The first column is the subject identifier, second column is the actitity identifyer, and the remaining columns (66) contain only the "mean()" and "std()" measurements.